Citrix Secure Web

 |Connection mode||Site type||Password Caching||SSO configured for Citrix Gateway||Secure Web prompts for credentials on first access of a website||Secure Web prompts for credentials on subsequent access of the website||Secure Web prompts for credentials on after password change|

-If Secure Web is configured with a PAC file and Citrix ADC is configured for proxy operation, Secure Web will time out.
-You must remove Citrix Gateway traffic policies configured for proxy before using full VPN tunneling with PAC.
+If Secure Web is configured with a PAC file and Citrix ADC is configured for proxy operation, Secure Web times out.
+Ensure that you remove Citrix Gateway traffic policies configured for proxy before using full VPN tunneling with PAC.

-When you configure Secure Web for full VPN tunneling with your PAC file or proxy server, Secure Web sends all traffic to the proxy through Citrix Gateway, which then routes traffic according to the proxy configuration rules.
+When you configure Secure Web for full VPN tunneling with your PAC file or proxy server, Secure Web sends all traffic to the proxy through Citrix Gateway.
+The Citrix Gateway then routes traffic according to the proxy configuration rules.
 In this configuration, Citrix Gateway is unaware of the PAC file or proxy server.
 The traffic flow is the same as for full VPN tunneling without PAC.

 In that example, the traffic rules specify that: